TheEightBot/enterprise-application-patterns-using-maui/authentication_and_authorization.md

 }

-If an unauthorized user attempts to access a controller or action that\'s marked with the Authorize attribute, the MVC framework returns a 401 (unauthorized) HTTP status code.
+If an unauthorized user attempts to access a controller or action that's marked with the Authorize attribute, the MVC framework returns a 401 (unauthorized) HTTP status code.

 **Note:** Parameters can be specified on the Authorize attribute to